didrikkvanvik/ai-budget-tracker-workshop/docs/tasks/053-agentic-tools.md

     public string Name => "SearchTransactions";

     public string Description =>
-        "Search transactions using natural language queries.
+        "Search transactions using semantic search.
 Use this to find specific patterns, merchants, " + "or transaction types.
-Examples: 'subscriptions', 'coffee shops', 'large purchases over $200', " + "'weekend dining', 'late night orders'.
+Examples: 'subscriptions', 'coffee shops', 'shopping', " + "'dining'.
 Returns up to maxResults transactions with descriptions and amounts.";

     public BinaryData ParametersSchema => BinaryData.FromObjectAsJson(new
     {